mxstbr/mxstbr.github.io/_posts/2016-12-02-styled-components-magic-explained.md

 <Button>Hi Dad!</Button>
 ```

 So, how the does this work?
-What kind of transpiler babel thing do you need to make this work?
+What kind of transpiler babel webpack magic thing do you need to make this work?

 ## Tagged Template Literals

 As it turns out, this weird <code>styled.button``</code> notation is actually part of JavaScript, the language!
 It's a new feature called a "Tagged Template Literal" introduced in ES6.

 Essentially, it's just calling a function – <code>styled.button``</code> and <code>styled.button()</code> are almost the same thing!
-The difference becomes visible as soon as you pass in arguments though.
-Let's create a simple function to examine this:
+The differences become visible as soon as you pass in arguments though.

+Let's create a simple function to explore this:

 ```javascript
 const logArgs = (...args) => console.log(...args)